Statistics (STAT)

 STAT 305 Statistics and Quality Control for Engineering3 Credits

 Introduction to descriptive and inferential statistics, and principles of quality management.
-Includes descriptive statistics, probability distributions, hypothesis testing, regression analysis, control charts, total quality management, quality improvement process, process capability, gauge repeatability and reproducibility, six-sigma, risk assessment, quality audit and ISO 9000.
+Topics include descriptive statistics, probability distributions, hypothesis testing, regression analysis, control charts, total quality management, quality improvement process, process capability, and gauge repeatability and reproducibility.

 STAT 312 Correlation and Regression3 Credits

 Graphical, numerical, and theoretical least-squares analysis for simple and multiple regression and correlation, including inference methods, diagnostics and remedial measures, simultaneous inference methods, the matrix approach to regression and correlation analysis, and stepwise regression procedures.
-Use of statistical software.
+Includes use of statistical software.

 Prerequisites: STAT 301.